Leonardo-Barbosa-Silva/PROJECT-EX-CAR-SHOP/README.md

 - cors: for realize a cross-over port comunication.

--jsonwebtoken: for manage json-web-token in the application's authentication process.
+- jsonwebtoken: for manage json-web-token in the application's authentication process.

 (frontend)
-- react

-- react-dom

-- react-redux

-- @reduxjs/toolkit

-- axios

-- npm-run-all

-- react-router-dom

-- redux
+- react: provide reactive components for programming the application's UI.

+- react-redux: provide the integration of React and Redux.

+- @reduxjs/toolkit: provide extra funcionatilies from Redux for manage global states.

+- axios: for making requests through front and back end.

+- react-router-dom: for create React routes in a application.